Janette M. Ayd, Psy.D. LP

 Working as a psychologist is a privilege.
 By invitation, I am allowed into the psychological, emotional and spiritual realms of my clients’ lives.
 It is a trust I take seriously and consider the relationship between a psychologist and client the most important factor of successful therapy.

 I began in this field working one-to-one with people experiencing depression, anxiety, severe and persistent mental illness, as well as those facing circumstances that life unexpectedly throws at us sometimes.
-Working on a secured mental health unit at a major Twin Cities hospital, first as an assistant, then a psychologist, and finally as a clinical director provided me with an abundance of intensive experiences that formed my view of what it means to be a psychologist and a human being.
-Being with a suicidal father who lost his job, accompanying a suffering person through a psychotic episode, and assisting a woman navigate through a postpartum depression could all happen before lunch time on a typical day.
+Working on a secured mental health unit at a major Twin Cities hospital, first as an assistant, then a psychologist, and finally as a clinical director, provided me an abundance of intensive experiences that formed my view of what it means to be a psychologist and a human being.
 Coming into contact with patients dealing with a wide range of mental illnesses, presented me with an understanding of the fragility, as well as the powerful strength of the human spirit.
 I loved every minute of dealing with patients who were vulnerable, courageous, but most often intelligent sources of wisdom and humor.
-I received much more from each of these individuals than I could ever give, and the experience profoundly influenced my beliefs in what makes a good mental health professional.
+I received much more from each of these individuals than I could ever give, and the experience profoundly influenced my beliefs in what makes a good psychologist.

 As the healthcare landscape changed to one of big business and politics, so did my dissatisfaction with the system’s inability to cut through red tape and bureaucracy.
 The limitations of a strict psychiatric medical model left me feeling empty and frustrated.
 I needed to get back to the basics of working with patients rather than spending hours in meetings where egos loomed large.
 The disease model no longer worked.
 I needed to spread my wings and knew I needed a more eclectic, holistic approach.
-My identity as a professional psychologist has evolved into what it is today from the successes along the way, but more often from the mistakes I made.
+My identity as a professional psychologist has evolved into what it is today from the breadth and depth of experience.